giantmonkey/gomus-api-doc/source/includes/v4/_tours.md

 - group (boolean), whether the price is for the whole group or per participant (per seat)
 - optional (boolean), whether the price is a choice or not
 - price_cents (integer) price in EUR cents
+- vat_pct (float), the pricing tax rate

-or customer type related prices with five attributes:
+or customer type related prices with six attributes:

 - title(string) title of price, e.g. "Entgelt" or "Pauschale"
 - description(text)
 - group (boolean), whether the price is for the whole group or per participant (per seat)
 - optional (boolean), whether the price is a choice or not
 - price_cents (integer) price in EUR cents
+- vat_pct (float), the pricing tax rate

 Usualy, only one of the three above occurs per tour.
 The tour might also be configured with one or more surcharges: